Pier Giorgio Di Cicco

 Pier Giorgio Di Cicco (July 5, 1949 - December 22, 2019) was an Italian-Canadian poet.
-In 2005 he became the second Poet Laureate of Toronto.
+In 2005, he became the second Poet Laureate of Toronto.

 Born in Arezzo, Italy, his family immigrated to Canada in 1952.
-Di Cicco was brought up in several North American cities, among them Baltimore, Maryland, Montreal, Quebec and Toronto, Ontario.
-In the early 1970s he attended the University of Toronto.
+Di Cicco was brought up in several North American cities, including mong Baltimore, Maryland (USA), Montreal, Quebec, and Toronto, Ontario.
+In the early 1970s, he attended the University of Toronto, earning a B.A. and B.Ed. in 1973/76).
 While working part-time as a bartender at the university, he began to publish poems in little magazines.
-He has since written 13 books of poetry and in 1978 edited a volume of verse by Italian-Canadian poets, Roman Candles which became a seminal volume for the birth of Italian-Canadian literature.
+He wrote 13 books of poetry and in 1978 edited a volume of verse by Italian-Canadian poets, Roman Candles which became a seminal volume for the birth of Italian-Canadian literature.